ylliez/nodechestra/README.md

 # Nodechestra
 ## Description
-*Nodechestra* is a participative motion-based online synthesizer, harnessing real-time web communication to engage multiple users in collaborative virtual sound-making.
+*Nodechestra* is a participative gesture-controlled online synthesizer, harnessing real-time web communication to engage multiple users in collaborative virtual sound-making.
 This project is inspired by the seemingly ineluctable societal progression of dematerialization - amplified by recent pandemic times - and is situated in the lineage of cadavre exquis, poietic generators and social (media) experiments, seeking to create space for reembodied collective online play.

 *Nodechestra* was built using [Node.js](https://nodejs.org/en/), an open-source JavaScript runtime providing a back-end server environment.
 Node supports the project’s basic server-client network architecture, consisting of an [Express.js](https://expressjs.com/) web application harnessing HTTP and WebSocket servers and framing URL routing.
 The built-in Node [HTTP module](https://nodejs.org/api/http.html) establishes the networked communication between the server and clients, while the WebSocket protocol, implemented here via individual [Socket.IO](https://socket.io/) libraries for server and client, enables sustained full-duplex communication between the two. *Nodechestra* is deployed as a web app using [Heroku](https://www.heroku.com/), a cloud application platform, enabling user access directly from their web browser.